-- During any period when any part of the FLNG is in active federal service and the Governor has declared a state of emergency; or38 - To preserve the public peace, execute the laws of the state, enhance domestic security, respond to terrorist threats or attacks, respond to an emergency39 or imminent danger thereof, or respond to any need for emergency aid to civil authorities.40
+- During any period when any part of the FLNG is in active federal service and the Governor has declared a state of emergency; or - To preserve the public peace, execute the laws of the state, enhance domestic security, respond to terrorist threats or attacks, respond to an emergency or imminent danger thereof, or respond to any need for emergency aid to civil authorities.

-The FSG must be deactivated upon the expiration of the order of activation or by a separate order by the Governor.41
+The FSG must be deactivated upon the expiration of the order of activation or by a separate order by the Governor.

 Members of the FSG are reimbursed for per diem and travel expenses incurred to attend required training or in the course of active service.
-42 FSG members may be compensated for time spent training or in the course of active service.
+FSG members may be compensated for time spent training or in the course of active service.
 Compensation rates are determined by the AG.
-43 While engaged in required training or during active service, FSG members have the same protections FLNG members enjoy regarding: 44
+While engaged in required training or during active service, FSG members have the same protections FLNG members enjoy regarding:

-- Leaves of absence.45
+- Leaves of absence.

-- Employment discrimination.46
+- Employment discrimination.

-- Professional licensure protection.47
+- Professional licensure protection.

-- Protection from employment discrimination during active duty service by private or public employers and postsecondary institutions.48
+- Protection from employment discrimination during active duty service by private or public employers and postsecondary institutions.

-- Licensure and qualification protections.49
+- Licensure and qualification protections.

-- Stays of civil actions or proceedings involving individuals called into active duty service.50
+- Stays of civil actions or proceedings involving individuals called into active duty service.

-36 S. 251.001(5)(b), F.S.
+S. 251.001(5)(a), F.S.